Skip to content

 Remote browser cannot connectConfirm --bind 0.0.0.0, firewall rules, and the advertised host

-Pairing code is rejectedRestart the daemon and use the newly printed code
+Pairing code is rejectedRestart the service and use the newly printed code

 Stream connects but stuttersUse --stream-quality low or --video-codec software